ocapn/ocapn/draft-specifications/Netlayers.md

 # TCP Testing Netlayer

-This is a testing-only, simplistic netlayer, providing no security or anonymity whatsovever, and only intended to run tests without huge overhead of setting up Tor nodes.
+This is a testing-only, simplistic netlayer, providing no security or anonymity whatsoever, and only intended to run tests without the huge overhead of setting up Tor nodes.

 ## Implementation